-Wayne Sheppard is an artist and educator, originally from New Jersey who has been a resident of Rootstown, Ohio since 1970.
-He taught art at Green High School from 1972-2002, where he also established and taught jewelry, enameling, photography, TV/Video production, and began a Cultural Studies Exchange Program with Mexico and Costa Rica.
+Wayne Sheppard is an artist and educator, originally from New Jersey who is a resident of Naples, Florida.
+He was an art teacher at Green High School from 1972-2002, where he also established and taught jewelry, enameling, photography, TV/Video production, and began a Cultural Studies Exchange Program with Mexico and Costa Rica.

-Since leaving Green High School, Wayne has conducted many Artist workshops in area schools.
+Since leaving Green High School in Green, Ohio , Wayne has conducted many Artist workshops in Ohio schools.
 In 2002, Wayne completed his first large scale public work with students from Hoban High- a rainforest animal mural painting for the Akron Children's Hospital.

 In 2004, he completed another large work for the Akron Public Library, the new Firestone Park Branch.
 This work, "ENLIGHTENMENT HEALS", is a porcelain enamel on steel mural.